 9. Seven & Seven

 The Seven & Seven is so ridiculously easy, that if you looked up the recipe you'd wonder why you even bothered.
-There are only two-ingredients required for it - Seagram's 7 and 7-Up - hence the name Seven and Seven.
+There are only two ingredients required for it - Seagram's 7 and 7-Up - hence the name Seven and Seven.

 Pour a shot of Seagram's 7 into a rocks glass and top with 7-Up to make a refreshing Seven & Seven.
-You could also had a hint of lime if you wish, but it's not required.
+You could also add a hint of lime if you wish, but it's not required.

 If you're stumped still, remember that Seagram's 7 is an American whiskey blend, so just consider this a whiskey and lemon-lime soda mix.